lklok66/ice/cs/demo/Ice/sl/hello/README.txt

-This demo illustrates how to invoke ordinary (twoway) operations, as well as how to make oneway, and batched invocations.
+This demo illustrates how to invoke ordinary (twoway) operations, as well as how to make oneway and batched invocations.

 1) You can use a server from any Ice language mapping.
 Before starting the server, you must edit the server's endpoints to use a port in